 - Unlike with an amicable settlement, a court or arbitral tribunal may take a decision on the submitted claims even if the other party does not cooperate during the legal proceedings for instance if one party does not attend proceedings, the court or tribunal may still make a decision.
 Unlike a proposal made during a conciliation procedure, the final decision taken by a court or arbitration tribunal will be binding.
 Whether a court or an arbitral tribunal will be competent and, if so, which court or arbitral tribunal, will be laid down in the Special Conditions of the contract.
 As a general rule, whenever the Commission is the Contracting Authority, the courts in Brussels are designated as being exclusively competent for the litigation.
 In the case of indirectly managed EDF-financed contracts, the Special Conditions will distinguish between disputes arising in a national contract and disputes arising in a transnational contract.
-Disputes arising from a national contract, i.e. a contract IV of the Cotonou Agreement, to be settled in accordance with the national legislation of the ACP State concerned. - Disputes arising from a transnational contract, i.e. a contract concluded with a Contractor who is not a national of the State of the Contracting Authority, are, unless the parties agree otherwise, to be settled by arbitration in accordance with the Procedural Rules adopted by the decision of the ACP-EC Council of Ministers.
+Disputes arising from a national contract, i.e. a contract concluded with a national of the State of the Contracting Authority, are under Article 30.a of Annex IV of the Cotonou Agreement, to be settled in accordance with the national legislation of the ACP State concerned. - Disputes arising from a transnational contract, i.e. a contract concluded with a Contractor who is not a national of the State of the Contracting Authority, are, unless the parties agree otherwise, to be settled by arbitration in accordance with the Procedural Rules adopted by the decision of the ACP-EC Council of Ministers.
 These Procedural Rules on Conciliation and Arbitration of Contracts Financed by the European Development Fund have been adopted by Decision N° 3/90 of the ACP-EC Council of Ministers of 29 March 1990 and published in the Official Journal L-382 of 31 December 1990.